ruidazeng/vr-maze/README.md

 ![k-means quadruple plot](/resources/km_quadruple.png)

 #### `km_vector.py`
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.
+Successful k-means clustering on decimated posY stacked on top of posX, forming a vector for each of the subject dataframe from all parsed data files.
+Since the codes require uniformity of vector size, we had to slice out 2 data files because of the particular decimation.

 ![k-means vector plot](/resources/km_vector.png)

 #### `km_vector_more.py`
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.
+Successful k-means clustering on "less" decimated posY stacked on top of posX, forming a vector for each of the subject dataframe from all parsed data files.
+Since the codes require uniformity of vector size, we had to slice out 39 data files because of the particular decimation.

 ![k-means vector more plot](/resources/km_vector_more.png)

 #### `makecsv.py`
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.
+This source code generates a `.csv` file from the original, tab-separated, `.txt` file by applying my "find 10 min" slicing algorithm.

 #### `matplotlibfullalgo.py`
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.
+Returns a visual representation using matplotlib module of a 10 minutes slot found by my "find 10 min" slicing algorithm.
+This visual is used to determine whether or not my algorithm has found the correct 10 minutes.

-This script will not compile currently as it is legacy code.
+This script will not compile in its current form, due to it being legacy code.

-#### `quadruple.py`
-Successful k-means clustering on (posX, posZ) tuples on a subject dataframe, imported from a singular parsed data file.
-In this example, I set the number of clusters to 8 for `AAAA.csv`, but they can be easily modified.

 #### `subdir.py`
 This is the code I applied on the original, raw, data in order to find the 10 minutes of useful data.
-However, since this piece of "find 10 min" algorithm his code does not work on all, I wrote this script
+However, since this piece of "find 10 min" algorithm his code does not work on all, I wrote this script to iterate through every original raw data file to determine the efficiency of my algorithms.

-This script will not compile currently as it is legacy code.
+This script will not compile in its current form, due to it being legacy code.

 #### `subdir_multiple.py`
-This is a modification on the `subdir.py`, such that it will tell me which are the files that my "find 10 min" algorithm found ***two or more*** candidates.
+This is a modification on the `subdir.py`, such that it will tell me which are the files that my "find 10 min" slicing algorithm found ***two or more*** candidates.

-This script will not compile currently as it is legacy code.
+This script will not compile in its current form, due to it being legacy code.

 #### `subdir_unique.py`
-This is a modification on the `subdir.py`, such that it will tell me which are the files that my "find 10 min" algorithm found ***only one*** candidate.
+This is a modification on the `subdir.py`, such that it will tell me which are the files that my "find 10 min" slicing algorithm found ***only one*** candidate.

-This script will not compile currently as it is legacy code.
+This script will not compile in its current form, due to it being legacy code.

 #### `visual.py`
+Visual representation using matplotlib module.

 ![visual plot](/resources/visual.png)

 #### `turtle.py`
+Visual representation using turtle module (live animation).

 ![turtle plot](/resources/turtle.png)

 ### Appendix
-The following tables contain the manuever I had to apply based on the graphic representation given by applying `matplotfullalgo.py` to each individual raw data, which is significantly larger and is
+The following tables contain the manuever I had to apply based on the graphic representation given by applying [`matplotfullalgo.py`](#matplotlibfullalgo) to each individual raw data, which is significantly larger and is [

 **`Y`** indicates that the data was parsed out perfectly, **`N`** indicates that I hardcoded a shift of 10 minutes because the visual gave us a visual representation of the training maze which procedes the learning maze, and **`X`** indicates throwing out the data completely because the visual made no sense even after hardcoded tinkering.